The artificial glacier growing in the desert

 The revolutionary aspect of the ice stupa is that it works even at low altitude and in very warm temperatures.

-It's not the first type of artificial glacier in the area, but previous endeavors in this area were only attempted above 13,000 feet (or 4,000 meters) by freezing waters in large canals which required shade and a lot of maintenance, and were located too far away from the fields to be practical.
+It's not the first type of artificial glacier in the area, but previous endeavors were only attempted above 13,000 feet (or 4,000 meters) by freezing waters in large canals which required shade and a lot of maintenance, and were located too far away from the fields to be practical.

 Instead, the conical shape of the ice stupa can withstand even direct sunlight and it can sit right were the water is required.